 F.I.S.H Volunteers Checking In – Photo courtesy of F.I.S.H of SanCap

-Sanibel and Captiva’s center for the arts, BIG ARTS and Herb Strauss Theater, have been providing cultural enrichment on the islands for years and years.
+Sanibel and Captiva’s center for the arts, BIG ARTS and Herb Strauss Theater, have been providing cultural enrichment on the islands for years and years and offer great ways to get involved in the community.
 Besides hosting a plethora of performances and visual arts events, BIG ARTS also participates in community educational classes and workshops, including painting, music, jewelry-making and more!
 Volunteers of BIG ARTS help make the experience one to remember.
 Help is needed for performances, as well as everyday office management and helping with workshop registration.
 My kids enjoy participating and performing at BIG ARTS, and none of it would be possible without the help of volunteers like you and me!